Job Opportunities at the Australian Consulate-General

 Only applicants selected for an interview will be notified of the outcome of their applications.

 The consulate maintains a register of applicants who wish to be considered for casual work.
 Generally, this is for work less than three months and could involve any part of our business including assistance with administrative work or Australian elections.
-If you wish to be included on our casual register, please email email@example.com with “Casual Work Register” in the subject line.
+If you wish to be included on our casual register, please email email@example.com a 500-word one-page pitch and a one-page CV which includes specific qualifications, relevant skills, previous work experience and availability with “Casual Work Register” in the subject line.

 The Australian Consulate-General does not currently offer an internship program.